 ABOUT LILLI LEWIS

-It could also have something to do with Lewis’ tendency to reinvent herself again and again, composing and performing inside, outside and around every tradition that has inspired her including classical, folk, jazz, rock, gospel, blues and R&B. Her justification for this tendency is that folk music from the African American tradition has always been multi-dimensional and hard to pigeon-hole, stating “if Sister Rosetta Tharpe and Odetta had had a baby, and that baby had had a baby, and that baby had had another baby…. well that baby would probably be me.”
+Performing her layered and multi-hued music, Lewis has spent two decades carving out space for herself as an African-American lesbian of size in an industry just now catching up to diversifying its precepts about looks, sexuality and marketability.
+She has continually reinvented her sound, composing and performing inside, outside and around every tradition that has inspired her including classical, folk, jazz, rock, gospel, blues, soul and R&B. Folk music from the African American tradition has always been hard to pigeon-hole, and Lewis says: “if Sister Rosetta Tharpe and Odetta had had a baby, and that baby had had a baby, and that baby had had another baby... well that baby would probably be me.”

 QUOTES & REVIEWS

-A riveting a cappella opening to Lilli Lewis’ ‘Coretta’s Song’ brings to mind a Negro spiritual, and pulls the listener in for a taut, acoustic beacon to the resilience of black women.
+A riveting a cappella opening to Lilli Lewis’ ‘Coretta’s Song’ brings to mind a Negro spiritual, and pulls the listener in for a taut, acoustic beacon to the resilience of black women."